semanticarts/gist/docs/Contributing.md

 ### Review Process

 - Reviewers are charged with rejecting the PR or requesting changes, with appropriate comments, if:
-  - The criteria for atomicity and completeness are not met.
+  - The criteria of atomicity and completeness are not met.
   - The implementation deviates from that agreed upon during the internal review.
 - If a reviewer does not deem him/herself qualified to review the issue, he/she should reassign it to another reviewer.